QuadnucYard/simple-fla-project/README.md

 Testing is empowered by XMake.

-We have two kinds of tests:
+We have the following kinds of tests:

 - Test core library.
 Check validity and simulator output by catch2.
 - Test more cases through CLI.
 The fixtures are from <https://github.com/NijikaIjichi/nju-fla-turing>.
+- Test CLI features with snapshots.
+Since we do not have a proper snapshot reviewer, we simply compare and update it in tests.

-- Run all tests:
+Run all tests:

 ```sh
 xmake test